 Remember, both the TrueForm and Assault Air Runners do not have a motor like a typical treadmill; you power the machine.
 The implications of this are that you must subtly pull the tread to spin the belt.
 Typically, the average pace per mi or km is slower than on land.
 Therefore, you will be better served by pacing based on feel until you calibrate your mind around the new paces.

 (3) Superior Posterior

 As described already, Runners require you to subtly pull the tread to spin the belt.
 This pull, although very small, tends to engage the posterior (the back half of your body) significantly more.
 Athletes who are accustomed to running on the ground or a standard treadmill are often surprised by how quickly their hamstrings, glutes and calves tire.
-Often it is described as if you are running on a slight incline: the impact was less and the muscular requirement was more.
+Often it is described as if you are running up a hill: the impact (ground reaction force) is less and the muscular requirement was more.

 (4) Implications of “The Curve”

 The most obvious difference between the ground and the Runners is that the Runners have a curved belt.
 The incline at the forepart of the Runner allows for most of the propulsion forces.
-In fact, many athletes find themselves sprinting at top speed and almost falling on a Runner the first time they try it out because their feet keep landing higher and higher on the incline and the belt speed continues to accelerate.
 Rather than reaching forward and “grabbing” the belt and pulling it back, focus on landing with your foot underneath your Center of Mass.
 Using this technique will preserve your hamstrings, posterior musculature and overall efficiency.